Matthew Burnett: Record production

 Production was Burnett's first love and a talent that catapulted him to success at a very early age.
 By just 21 years old, his unique ear led him to co-produce music for some of the industry's biggest names, including Drake, Eminem, Keri Hilson, Nas, Lil Wayne and DJ Khaled.
 Today, that list has expanded to include Daniel Caesar, Chris Brown, Nicki Minaj, Childish Gambino, Kelly Rowland, Jessie Reyez and Ellie Goulding.
 His sound and production style were heavily influenced by his Christian upbringing, taking inspiration from gospel music.
 As he matured, his musical style followed suit and took form through consistent experimentation, practice, and the tutelage of Boi-1da.
 Today, Burnett's work is unified across genres by a soulful, powerful sound.

 Musical direction

 A producer at heart, Burnett's wheelhouse soon expanded to include not only studio production, but live show curation and musical direction.
 He is the visionary behind the live performances for singers Daniel Caesar, Charlotte Day Wilson, Jessie Reyez, Willow Smith, and Queen Naija among others.
 From composing musical arrangements to scouting, hiring and rehearsing their bands, Burnett is a conduit of creativity, building harmonies both in music and within the teams that create it.

 Management

-Burnett currently serves alongside longtime music partner Jordan Evans as the co-manager to Grammy Award-winning artist, Daniel Caesar.
-They also co-manage fellow Canadian rising star, Charlotte Day Wilson.
+Burnett serves alongside longtime music partner Jordan Evans as the co-manager to Grammy Award-winning artist, Daniel Caesar.
 In partnership with Evans and Caesar, Burnett founded the independent record label Golden Child Recordings.